 Section 1.
 Purpose and Scope

-These requirements form part of the Commissioner’s Annuity Reserve Valuation Method (CARVM) (and Commissioner’s Reserve Valuation method(CRVM) for certain contracts) for single premium immediate annuity contracts and other similar contracts or supplementary contracts, and define, for policies, contracts or supplementary contracts issued after December 31, 2017, the maximum valuation interest rate determined as of the Premium Determination Date that complies with the Standard Valuation Law (SVL).
+These requirements form part of the Commissioner’s Annuity Reserve Valuation Method (CARVM) (and Commissioner’s Reserve Valuation Method(CRVM) for certain contracts) for single premium immediate annuity contracts and other similar contracts or supplementary contracts, and define, for policies, contracts or supplementary contracts issued after December 31, 2017, the maximum valuation interest rate determined as of the Premium Determination Date that complies with the Standard Valuation Law (SVL).

 The following categories of annuities or contract features, whether group or individual, directly written or assumed through reinsurance, are covered by this Section of the Valuation Manual: